 Prologis (PLD) Stock Sinks As Market Gains: What You Should Know

-Heading into today, shares of the industrial real estate developer had lost 0.55% over the past month, lagging the Finance sector's gain of 3.95% and the S&P 500's gain of 7.25% in that time.
+Prior to today's trading, shares of the industrial real estate developer had lost 2.97% over the past month.
+This has lagged the Finance sector's gain of 4.26% and the S&P 500's gain of 7% in that time.

 Investors will be hoping for strength from PLD as it approaches its next earnings release.
-The company is expected to report EPS of $0.88, down 9.28% from the prior-year quarter.
-Our most recent consensus estimate is calling for quarterly revenue of $957.63 million, up 34.79% from the year-ago period.
+In that report, analysts expect PLD to post earnings of $0.88 per share.
+This would mark a year-over-year decline of 9.28%.
+Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $957.63 million, up 34.79% from the year-ago period.

 Investors should also note any recent changes to analyst estimates for PLD.
 These revisions typically reflect the latest short-term business trends, which can change frequently.
 As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.